joelmcfarlen/aws-security-hub-auto-reports-terraform/README.md

 - You will need to enable all Security Hub Standards (i.e. CIS, NIST, ect) in the target accounts you wish to include in the findings report

 NOTE: Keep in mind that Security Hub Standards when first enabled typically take a few hours to gather data.
 Also, MS Teams webhooks are EOL very soon (Dec 2025).
 This portion will eventual be adjusted as needed.

+TERRAFORM WORKSPACE COMMANDS:

+Enter the below commands in the "security-hub" directory if you plan to deploy the solution to mutiple regions/enviroments (mutiple tfvars files)

+$ terraform workspace new WORKSPACE_NAME

+$ terraform workspace list

+$ terraform workspace select WORKSPACE_NAME

 DEPLOYMENT COMMANDS: